Standard Homestead Exemption for Veterans with Disabilities (SHEVD) and Veterans of World War II

 To qualify, applicants must:

-• Be a Lake County, Illinois resident and have served in the United States Armed Forces, The Illinois National Guard, or U.S. Reserve Forces, and have received an honorable discharge.
+- Be a Lake County, Illinois resident and have served in the United States Armed Forces, The Illinois National Guard, or U.S. Reserve Forces

-• An un-remarried surviving spouse of a disabled veteran can continue to receive this exemption on his or her spouse’s homestead property or transfer the exemption to a new primary residence.
-To qualify, the surviving spouse must meet the following requirements:
+An un-remarried surviving spouse of a disabled veteran can receive this exemption on his or her spouse’s homestead property or transfer the exemption to a new primary residence.
+To qualify, the surviving spouse must meet the following requirement:

 To Apply:

 Applications can be filed with the Cuba Township Assessor’s Office or the Chief County Assessment Office.
-An annual verification of eligibility must be filled out each year in order to continue to receive the exemption.
-The Chief County Assessment Office will mail this verification form each year to all applicants who received the exemption in the prior year.
+An annual verification of eligibility must be filled out each year in order to continue to receive the exemption, unless WWII or 100% permanently and totally disabled.
+The Chief County Assessment Office will mail this verification form each year to all applicants who received the exemption in the prior year and require a renewal.

 To start the application process: